European Digital Education Content Framework

-In parallel, we are observing a deep transformation of habits regarding the use of digital education content, both among actors on the ‘supply side’ – industry and the public sector – and those on the ‘demand side’ – teachers, students and pupils.
+In parallel, with the ongoing digital transformation, we are observing a deep transformation of habits regarding the use of digital education content, both among actors on the ‘supply side’ – industry and the public sector – and those on the ‘demand side’ – teachers, students and pupils.

 The digital transition is bringing about many changes

-- digital education content is becoming more creative, engaging and embodied in diverse formats
+- digital education content is becoming more creative, engaging, interactive and embodied in diverse formats

 - new technological developments, such as immersive reality and artificial intelligence (AI), are helping to deliver new types of education content